aliaaz99/GraSSRep/README.md

 You need to place your data files, including read pairs, in `.fq` format and reference genome in `.fasta` format in the respective folders inside the `Data` directory.

-You need to have three main files provided, for example for shakya_1 dataset:
+For example for the shakya_1 dataset:

 ```
 ├── Data